 The Procession of the True Cross in the Piazza San Marco

-merchant from Brescia sought and received the cure of his injured son.
+merchant from Brescia who sought and received the cure of his injured son,

-It's lasting fame rests mainly on its depiction of the Piazza before the
+The painting's lasting fame rests mainly on its depiction of the Piazza

-changes of the 16th century.
-The original mosaics on the Basilica, now
+before the changes of the 16th century.
+The original mosaics on the

-lost, are visible but the campanile, built in the year of the painting, is
+Basilica, now lost, are visible but the campanile, built in the year of